Viraj-005/skin-cancer-detection/README.md

 ## Usage

 ### Home
-Navigate to the Home page to get a brief introduction to the web-app’s capabilities and features.
+Navigate to the Home page to get a brief introduction to the web app’s capabilities and features.

 ### Detection
 - **Upload Image**: Click on the "Upload" button to select an image from your device.
 The app will process the image and provide a diagnosis.